Bounds for elimination of unknowns in systems of differential-algebraic equations: Proofs

 \subsection{Dimension reduction}

-In this section, we will show that, if the intersection with a polynomial subring and differentiation do not preserve a prime polynomial ideal, then this is witnessed by a polynomial of degree at most the degree of the ideal (see Lemma~\ref{lem:one_polynomial}).
+In this section, we will show that, if the intersection with a polynomial subring of $k[\bm{x}_{\infty}]$ of the form $k[\bm{x}_{\bm{\alpha}}]$ and differentiation do not preserve a prime polynomial ideal, then this is witnessed by a polynomial of degree at most the degree of the ideal (see Lemma~\ref{lem:one_polynomial}).
 This will be one of the keys in our inductive argument to prove the main result.